edouardproust/web-dev-portfolio/readme.md

 git clone https://gitlab.com/<directory> .
 ```
 - Replace <host> by the host IP address (eg. 168.38.144.76)
-- Replace <directory> by the directory slug (eg. /my-folder/my-project)
+- Replace <directory> by the direMy portfolio featuring my projects as a web developer.ctory slug (eg. /my-folder/my-project)
 - For cloning from gitLab, use this command: `git clone https://gitlab.com/<directory>`

 **2. Create an .env.local containing these keys:**